alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 *Visualization:*
 - A bar chart visualizes the number of images in each sensitivity category ("High," "Moderate," and "Low").

 ----------------------------------------------------------------------------------------------------------------------------------------
 3) Code Implementation

 The code processes the panoramic X-rays, classifies their sensitivity, and visualizes the distribution of sensitivity levels.
 Below are the key components:

-*Preprocessing and Feature Detection:*
+*Preprocessing:*
 - CLAHE, Gaussian blur, and Canny edge detection for structural analysis.

+*Feature Detection:*
-- YOLOv8 for advanced feature detection.
+- Combined YOLOv8 detections with structural feature analysis.

 *Sensitivity Classification:*
-- Combines structural and deep learning detections to classify images into "High," "Moderate," or "Low" sensitivity.
+- Integrated label content to refine classifications.

 *Visualization:*
 - A bar chart shows the distribution of sensitivity levels across the dataset.